“So, Uncle Anson, when did you decide to become an architect?”

 “The long way home….”

 Twenty years in the Basque Country hadn’t made Anson a native, but his Basque (Euskara) was far better than his Spanish language skills.
-So when the Spanish Civil War erupted in July 1936, his sympathies were never doubted.
+So when the Spanish Civil War erupted in July 1936, his sympathies were well set.
 Married into the family of Mattin Urrutia, unapologetic Basque Nationalist, and now the father of three small children, Anson in one respect had the advantage of being a man without a country.
 His amnesia, the lack of any papers, and a low profile gave him the liberty to pursue carpentry and contribute to his new extended family.
-Then came Guernica when nearly everything changed.
+Then came Guernica and nearly everything changed.

 Hemingway’s For Whom the Bell Tolls may be the best telling in English of Spain’s Civil War.
 If Uncle Anson had met Hemingway, he never mentioned it.
 Though he is more likely to have made the brief acquaintance of Pablo Picasso, whose painting “Guernica” brought worldwide attention to the aerial bombing of the Basque market town of Gernika on 26 April 1937.
 It was about that time — though unrelated to the actual bombing, which took place many miles from Donostia — that Anson’s memory returned.
 “It was like coming back to the play, the second act, after a long and diverting Intermission and reminding myself where the plot had left off,” he described it for me.
 “So much unresolved; so many loose ends.”